cflores90/engr3/README.md

 ## CircuitPython_motor

 ### Description & Code Snippets
+Wire up a 6v battery pack to this circuit with a motor.
+Write Python code to make the motor speed up and slow down, based on input from a potentiometer.

   Your description is the right place to draw the reader's attention to any important chunks of code.
 Here's how you make code look like code: